A minimization problem with free boundary and its application to inverse scattering problems: Introduction

 We have the following theorem: \begin{thm} [See {\rm Theorem~\ref{thm:main-quadrature-detail}} for a more detailed statement] Let $n \ge 2$, and assume $h$ and $g$ are sufficiently regular.
 If $\mu$ is a non-negative measure on $\mathbb{R}^{n}$ with mass concentrated near a point and $R > 0$, then for each sufficiently small $k>0$ there exists a bounded open domain $D$ in $\mathbb{R}^{n}$ with the boundary $\partial D$ having finite $(n-1)$-dimensional Hausdorff measure such that \eqref{eq:well-defined-singular-integral} holds, which is a hybrid $k$-quadrature domain corresponding to distribution $\mu$ and density $(g,h)$ satisfying $\overline{D}\subset B_{\beta k^{-1}}$.
 In particular when $g>0$ is H\"{o}lder continuous in $\overline{B_{R}}$, then there exists a portion $E \subset \partial D$ with $\mathscr{H}^{n-1}(\partial D \setminus E)=0$ such that $E$ is locally $C^{1,\alpha}$.
 In the case when $n=2$ we even can choose $E = \partial D$. \end{thm}

-\begin{rem} The hybrid $k$-quadrature domain constructed in Theorem~\ref{thm:main-quadrature} can be represented by $D=\{u_{*}>0\}$, where $u_{*}$ is a minimizer of $\mathcal{J}_{f,g,k^{2},B_{R}}$ in $\mathbb{K}(B_{R})$.
+\begin{rem} The hybrid $k$-quadrature domain constructed in Theorem~\ref{thm:main-quadrature} can be represented by $D=\{u_{*}>0\}$, where $u_{*}$ is a minimizer of $\mathcal{J}_{f,g,k^{2},B_{R}}$ in $\mathbb{K}(B_{R})$ with $f=\mu-h\chi_{D}$ when $\mu$ is bounded (for general $\mu$ we consider some suitable mollifiers).
 Since the minimizer is unique for $k$ outside a countable set, then so is the constructed domain, see Proposition~\ref{prop:unique}.
 See also Proposition~{\rm \ref{prop:main-almost-there}} for the case when $\mu$ is bounded. \end{rem}

 \addtocontents{toc}{\SkipTocEntry}